 The Kagyu sect which is prevalent mostly in the Manang side was created by the poet-saint Milarepa and it said to have one of the most elaborate rituals of all Buddhist sects.
 Almost all of the monasteries and villages on the Manang side are of this sect.

 Also, the influence of Lo Manthang has made a lot of villages turn Sakyapa in the past.
 This is the religion that flourished under the tutelage of the Khans of Mongolia and has spread as far south from Shigatse as the Jhong and Jharkot monasteries.

 The one sect that is notably absent from the trek is the yellow hat Gelugpa sect of the Dalai Lama.
 All three of the religions mentioned are red hats.

 While Buddhism is important, there are also remnants of the pre-Buddhistic religion Bon in the region.
-While in its current form it is very similar to Buddhism, there are some significant differences in lineage, identity, and some rituals.
-There are Bonpo gompas in Lubra, Thini, and Naurikot and Lubra is in some way the headquarters of Bon on the whole region.
+While in its current form it is very similar to Buddhism, there are some major difference in lineage, identity and some rituals.
+There are Bonpo gompas in Lubra, Thini and Naurikot and Lubra is in some way the headquarters of Bon on the whole region.

 The most colorful festival of the region is Yartung which is celebrated in Muktinath with much pomp and fare.
 The Manang edition which happens during a different date is also raising some eyebrows recently.
-Also interesting and lively are archery contests which are called Mitha and Toranla that happen in various villages in the region.
+Also interesting and lively are archery contests which are called Mitha and Toranla and happens in different villages in the region.